jkpearman/SiteQuality/README.md

 # SiteQuality
 Site Quality code and data

 NOTICE:
 This is a public repository on github so anyone is allowed to view and fork this work.
-But the repository is not licensed, so no one has permission to use it in any way beyond what is explicitly allowed by the github ToS
+But the repository is not licensed, so no one has permission to use it in any way beyond what is explicitly allowed by the github ToS.
 This work may be licensed later, at the creators' discretion.